-Enjoying Japanese wagashi, or traditional Japanese sweets usually made of bean paste and mochi, is a delicious way to celebrate the cherry blossom season in Japan.
-The tiny confections are known for being meticulously handcrafted by true experts, their aesthetics elevated by a breathtaking beauty and fragility not found in your typical dessert-eating experience.
-In this enticing video tour, byFood host Shizuka Anderson samples sweets at three different historic wagashi shops near Tokyo's Sumida River in a search of special sakura-themed sweets.
-Which unique seasonal wagashi styles will Shizuka discover?
+Enjoying Japanese wagashi, or traditional Japanese sweets that are usually made of sweet red bean paste (or white bean paste) and mochi, is a delicious way to celebrate the changing seasons in Japan.
+The tiny confections with a delicate taste are known for being meticulously handcrafted.
+Their appearance is often sculpted to reflect the current season, and Japanese wagashi offer breathtaking beauty and fragility not found in your typical dessert-eating experience.

 The area Shizuka explores is called Asakusa, a district renowned by tourists for its historic Japanese shops, temples, and architecture.
 Asakusa's famous Sensoji Temple is a must-visit on any first trip to Tokyo.
-So while you're there, be sure to try the wide variety of traditional Japanese sweets and treats Shizuka introduces at these shops along the nearby Sumida River!
+So while you're there, be sure to try the wide variety of traditional Japanese sweets and treats near the Sumida River!

-The first stop on Shizuka's wagashi tour is Kototoi Dango in Mukoujima, Sumida-ku, Tokyo.
-Here at this 130 year-old restaurant, Shizuka samples three different flavors of dango, or soft rice cakes: red bean paste, yellow miso-flavored bean paste, and white bean paste.
-Which flavor would you enjoy most?
+The first stop on Shizuka's quest to visit Tokyo's best wagashi shops is Kototoi Dango in Mukoujima, Sumida-ku, Tokyo.
+Here at this 160-year-old wagashi shop, Shizuka tries their tri-colored kototoi dango, which is a popular choice during hanami (cherry blossom viewing) season.
+It comes with three different flavors of dango (soft rice cakes): red bean paste, yellow miso-flavored bean paste, and white bean paste.

-Then she ventures to Chomeiji Sakuramochi, a shop famous for their highly traditional sakura mochi, or cherry blossom-flavored mochi wrapped in pickled sakura leaves.
-According to rumor, this shop founded in 1717 may be the origin of sakura mochi itself!
-Learn the differences between the typical sakura mochi and Chomeiji's version in the video.
+Next up is Chomeiji Sakuramochi, a shop that's famous for its highly traditional sakura mochi: cherry blossom-themed mochi that's wrapped in pickled sakura leaves.
+According to rumor, this little shop, founded in 1717, might be where Kanto-style sakura mochi was invented!

-As Shizuka discovers, all of these wagashi go great with green tea, complementing the mild sweetness of the mochi and bean paste with the satisfying bitterness of Japanese matcha.
+As Shizuka discovers, all of these wagashi go great with green tea, complementing the mild sweetness of the wagashi with the satisfying bitterness of Japanese matcha.

 You can also browse these wagashi experiences in Tokyo for anything from vegan food tours that include wagashi to traditional wagashi courses for any skill level, from beginner to expert-in-the-making.

-Subscribe to the Japan by Food YouTube channel for more videos about Japanese food and travel!
+Subscribe to Japan by Food for more Japanese food and travel-related videos!